MGSM-Pro: A Simple Strategy for Robust Multilingual Mathematical Reasoning Evaluation: Experimental Setup and Results

-\autoref{fig:gemma_3_scaling} shows the effect of scaling of model sizes and robustness to change in names and numbers (\icboth).
+\autoref{fig:combined_model_scaling_comparison} shows the effect of scaling of model sizes and robustness to change in names and numbers (\icboth).
 There is no clear pattern across different model architectures.
-For Gemma family of models, the drop in performance gets worse as the model parameters increases from 4B, 12B and 27B.
-However, for GPT-OSS, we have the opposite trend where bigger model size is more robust to the performance drop (see Appendix \ref{app:model_size}).
-Surprisingly, we find GPT-OSS 120B more robust to degradation than GPT-4.1 which may be of bigger parameter size since it is a closed model (see Appendix \ref{app:full_exp_results}).
+For Gemma family of models, the drop in performance gets worse as the model parameters increases from 4B, 12B and 27B (\autoref{fig:gemma_comparison}).
+However, for GPT-OSS, we have the opposite trend where bigger model size is more robust to the performance drop (\autoref{fig:gpt_oss_comparison}).
+Surprisingly, we find GPT-OSS 120B to be more robust to degradation than GPT-4.1 which may be of bigger parameter size since it is a closed model.
+These findings suggest that model robustness is not a direct result of model size but rather other things, maybe such as training recipe.

-\subsection{Reliability of Leaderboard ranking}
+\subsubsection{Reliability of Leaderboard ranking}

-Most leaderboard ranking for math reasoning are based on one instance.
-Our results on \autoref{tab:IC_both} shows that the model ranking is not persistent after introducing five instances of the same question when both numbers and names are changed with irrelevant contexts (i.e. \icboth).
-While Gemini 2.5 Flash gave the best result on the original dataset ($D_O$), if we performed evaluation and averaged on five different instances (Avg-5), there is a systematic performance drop across all models.
-Notably, the ranking of the best model drops to fourth place.
-Interestingly, we find that Claude Sonnet 4 now moved from the second rank to first.
-Repeating the experiments 10 times (Avg-10), gave exactly the same results as the Avg-5.
-This findings is interesting, since varying the questions with five instances already gave a more robust, and realistic estimation of math reasoning for the language and LLM.
+\paragraph{Five evaluations provide stability} Most leaderboard ranking for math reasoning are based on one instance.
+Our results in \autoref{tab:merged_model_rankings} show that these rankings are unstable.
+The leaderboard positions shift significantly when evaluated across five distinct instances of \icboth datasets.
+Repeating the experiments 10 times (Avg-10), gave similar results as the Avg-5, with little perturbation in rankings.
+This findings is interesting, since varying the questions with five instances already gives a more robust, and realistic estimation of math reasoning for the language and LLM.
 We therefore recommend, math reasoning evaluation should use Avg-5 setting as the default.

+\paragraph{High and low resource leaderboard rankings} \autoref{tab:merged_model_rankings} shows the model rankings on five instances of both \icboth for HRLs and LRLs.
+Interestingly, the rankings across the two settings differ greatly.
+On LRLs, Gemini 3.0 Pro, 3.0 Flash, and 2.5 Flash take the top three spots.
+Meanwhile, DeepSeek V3 and GPT-OSS 120B trail in eighth and ninth place, respectively.
+Under the HRL setting, however, Gemini 2.5's ranking drops significantly to twelveth place.
+At the same time, DeepSeek V3 and GPT-OSS 120B rises to rank four and three respectively.
+This indicates that mathematical robustness under HRL do not translate to LRL.